defectiveturrent/climbu/docs/index.md

 ## The versions
 Climbu has named versions (since v1.3) where the first named version is "I'm a zygote".
 This is just for fun.
 You can find all versions in the ``versions`` file.

+## Compiling
+You must have these dependencies:

++ ``ghc``, for compiling code
++ ``cabal``, for installing packages

+The first step is installing the ghc and cabal in your system:

+    $ package-manager install ghc cabal

+Where package-manager is your one.

+Okay, next step: install missingh from cabal (a package for haskell):

+    $ cabal update
+    $ cabal install missingh

+Done that, let's compile the code:

+    $ cd climbu
+    $ make

+Okay, done.
+Now you have a executable working as well.
+To see commands and other stuffs, type  ``climbu --help``.

 ## The license
-This project is lincensed under GPLv3, so you are free to do everything (or almost everything) with my language.
+This project is lincensed under MIT Licence, so you are free to do everything (or almost everything) with my language.